ejaxon/data-cleaning-final-project/CodeBook.md

 From the full set of data from the study, the script in `run_analysis.R` in this repository creates two tidy datasets, stored here in the `tidy_full.csv` and `tidy_average.csv` files.
 Both files can be read in R using `read.csv()` with only the filename argument.
 The script has a single, optional argument specifying the directory path for the source data.
 If you unzip the downloaded file and run the function in the same directory as the script, the default value of the path will work.
 Note that the `plyr` and `reshape2` R libraries must be installed (the script will automatically load them).

+The full dataset (`tidy_full.csv`) is equivalent to the original dataset for the subset of variables selected.
+It differs primarily in the fact that it has been gathered into a single tidy table containing all information on all observations.
+The second dataset (`tidy_average.csv`) contains the average of each measurement for each subject/activity pair.

 The processing performed is as follows:

 * Create the `tidy_full.csv` dataset